 Prologue The Bayesian method is the natural approach to inference, yet it is hidden from readers behind chapters of slow, mathematical analysis.
 The typical text on Bayesian inference involves two to three chapters on probability theory, then enters what Bayesian inference is.
 Unfortunately, due to mathematical intractability of most Bayesian models, the reader is only shown simple, artificial examples.
 This can leave the user with a so-what feeling about Bayesian inference.
 After some recent success of Bayesian methods in machine-learning competitions, I decided to investigate the subject again.
-If Bayesian inference is the destination, then mathematical analysis is a particular path towards it.
 Implementation of k-means Clustering - Edureka.
 In this blog, you will understand what is K-means clustering and how it can be implemented on the criminal data collected in various US states.

 Can we model the growth of internet usage in a country?
 Do films with a more adult rating make more money that other rated films?
 Luckily, the world is also full of data to help us answer those questions.
 This course will walk through the basics of statistical thinking – starting with an interesting question.
-This course will consist of instructional videos for statistical concepts broken down into manageable chunks – each followed by some guided questions to help your understanding of the topic.
 The Open Source Data Science Masters.
+Machine learning.